mike11stevens/mike11stevens.github.io/_posts/2017-10-03-twenty-four-hours-in-a-day.md

 ---
 title: "24 Hours in a day"
-tags: career reflection "time mnagement"
+tags: career reflection "time management"
 ---

 I repeatedly find myself reminding… myself… that everyone has 24 hours in a day.
 Everyone.
 Every one.
 Please feel free to slap me if I say “I don’t have time”…because I DO.
 WE ALL DO.